christorfo/Spotify-Analytics/README.md

 # Spotify-Analytics
-End-to-end advanced Power BI project
+End-to-end advanced Power BI project using a enriched dataset from Spotify